 Step 2: Deploy sales resources to support the appropriate accounts (virtually.)

-Step 1: Focus on distributors that report weekly to get a sense of the rapidly evolving trends.
+Step 1: Focus on distributors that report weekly to get a sense of rapidly evolving trends.

 Step 2: Deploy sales teams (virtually) to engage key operators: ensure their needs are being met, reassure them of supply chain reliability, and communicate contingency plans.

-To help flatten the curve, many businesses have implemented travel restrictions and work-from-home mandates, and visitor restrictions.
-However, salespeople can utilize time in the office by analyzing claim data to ensure their operator customers’ needs are being met and even proactively look for opportunities to help with unit operations during these challenging times.
+To help flatten the curve, many businesses have implemented travel restrictions, work-from-home mandates, and visitor restrictions.
+However, salespeople can utilize time in the office by analyzing claim data to ensure their operator customers’ needs are being met and proactively look for opportunities to help with unit operations during these challenging times.

-Step 1: Review claims for your distributors that reports weekly.
+Step 1: Review claims for distributors that report weekly.

-Step 2: Examine an Operator Ship-To’s pre-Coronavirus purchases, and for those that remain open, evaluate whether different products—like single-serve as replacement for bulk packaging—would benefit unit operations.
+Step 2: Examine an Operator Ship-To’s pre-Coronavirus purchases, and for those that remain open, evaluate whether different products—like single-serve replacing bulk packaging—would benefit unit operations.

-It’s unclear how far off we are from resuming normal foodservice industry operations.
-While many forced closures are tentatively set to expire the beginning of April, that timeframe could easily be extended by weeks or months.
-But when operations do resume, manufacturers need to be ready to support their operator customers, like verifying items are in stock at a distributor.
-Sales should also ensure none of their products fall off the Operator Ship-To’s ‘grocery list’ or get replaced by a competitive item.
-The scramble to resume operations could potentially be a time to optimize assortment and take share from competitors.
+It’s unclear how far we are from resuming normal foodservice operations.
+While many forced closures are tentatively set to expire at the beginning of April, that timeframe could easily be extended.
+When operations resume, manufacturers need to be ready to support customers—for example, verifying items are in stock at distributors.
+Sales teams should also ensure none of their products fall off an Operator Ship-To’s ‘grocery list’ or get replaced by competitors.
+The scramble to resume operations could be a time to optimize assortment and take share.

 Step 1: Create high-value target lists and identify the largest locations in the highest-opportunity segments.

-Some hospitals may see a moderate increase in volume since more employees will be working longer hours and are less likely to go out for meals.
+Some hospitals may see a moderate increase in volume since more employees will be working longer hours and less likely to go out for meals.
 Most hospital cafeteria sales are to staff.
-Since volume has drastically fallen off in other segments like education and business, you’ll want to target these healthcare Operator Ship-To’s—both new customers and existing—with the most appropriate products to help their unit operations and recoup lost sales from other segments.
+Since volume has dropped in other segments, you’ll want to target healthcare Operator Ship-To’s—both new and existing—with the most appropriate products to help their operations and recover lost sales.

-Step 1: Identify the largest hospitals not purchasing products that are most appropriate for unit operations during this crisis, like grab/heat & go items.
+Step 1: Identify the largest hospitals not purchasing products that are most appropriate for unit operations, like grab/heat & go items.

-Step 2: Target Operator Ship-To’s purchasing one type of product to swap out for another, like replacing bulk cereal with single-serve.
+Step 2: Target Operator Ship-To’s purchasing one type of product and recommend replacements—for example, swapping bulk cereal for single-serve.

-Step 1: Determine if outperforming products are in stock at your distributors.
+Step 1: Determine if outperforming products are in stock at distributors.

 Step 2: View weekly distributor purchase trends to anticipate direct sales for those products.